Gavin Dein: Business

-Reward in 2012 was the largest sports loyalty programme operator in Europe.

-Dein was a Non Executive Director of IE MUSIC, a talent representation business from 2016-2018.
-Clients include Robbie Williams, Ayda Field, Cher Lloyd, Craig Armstrong, Lemar, Lily Allen, Passenger and many more.
+Dein was a Non Executive Director of a globally recognised talent representation agency, IE MUSIC, a talent representation business from 2016-2018.
+Clients include Robbie Williams, Ayda Field, Cher Lloyd, Craig Armstrong, Lemar, Lily Allen, Passenger_(singer) and many more.

 Personal life

 Dein married Claire Guerlain in 2014.
-The couple have two children a boy and a girl and currently live in Mayfair, London.
+The couple have two children a girl and a boy and currently live in Mayfair, London.

 Dein has been involved with the NSPCC since 2012 chairing several boards including the Childline School Service, National Development Board and is currently a member of the Income Generation Committee.